HTTPS Is Now The Rule

 No Reason to Wait

-It’s not difficult to setup.
-There are alot of steps involved but a qualified developer will know exactly what to do.
+It’s not difficult to set up.
+There are many steps involved, but a qualified developer will know exactly what to do.

 It does not slow site performance.
-Some people think running HTTPS will slow a website down.
+Some people think running HTTPS will slow down a website.
 With advancements in certificate technology (SSL being succeeded by TLS), this couldn’t be further from the truth.
-In fact HTTP vs HTTPS tests show sites load faster over HTTPS.
+In fact, HTTP vs HTTPS tests show sites load faster over HTTPS.

 Ancillary Benefits